HOME • SEARCH • EMAIL • ABOUT

 Scientific names Common names

-Annna hexapetala L.f.
+Annona hexapetala L.f.
 Bhandari vine (Engl.)

-Annna uncinata Lam.
+Annona uncinata Lam.
 Cimbing ilang-ilang (Engl.)

-Artabotrys hamatus (Dunal) blume Climbing ylang-ylang (Engl.)
+Artabotrys hamatus (Blume) Blume Climbing ylang-ylang (Engl.)

-Artabotrys hexapetalus (Dunal) blume Ilang-ilang vine (Engl.)
+Artabotrys hexapetalus (L.f.)
+Bhandari Ilang-ilang vine (Engl.)

 Artabotrys odoratissimus R.Br.
-Ylang-ylang vine (Engl.)
+Tail grape (Engl.)

 Artabotrys uncatus (Lour.)
 Baill.
+Ylang-ylang vine (Engl.)

 Artabotrys uncinatus (Lam.)
 Merr.

-Unona uncinata (Lam..)
+Unona uncinata (Lam.)
 Dunal.

 Uvaria esculenta Roxb. ex Rottler